Delta flight has a rough but safe landing in Charlotte without gear extended

 Charlotte Douglas International Airport is among the busiest airports in the U.S., according to Airports Council International.
 It offers nonstop air service to 178 destinations.

-Associated Press writer Jeffrey Collins contributed from Columbia, South Carolina.
-Reynolds reported from Louisville, Kentucky
+Associated Press writers Jeffrey Collins in Columbia, South Carolina, and Ben Finley in Norfolk, Virginia, contributed to this report.
+Reynolds reported from Louisville, Kentucky.